zakonsx/mysql-live-select/README.md

 NPM Package to provide events when a MySQL select statement result set changes.

+NOTE: This version of mysql-live-select differs from numtel's original package in that result sets are treated as dictionaries rather than arrays.
+The original package's diffing emits incorrect (with respect to the primary key) events when rows are inserted or deleted at any position other than the end of the array.
+In this version, the identity of each row is determined by a `LiveMysqlKeySelector` that is passed into the `select` function.
+The most common use case is `LiveMysqlKeySelector.Columns([primary_key_column])`, which ensures that row insertions and deletions are detected based on the value of `primary_key_column`.

 Built using the [`zongji` Binlog Tailer](https://github.com/nevill/zongji) and [`node-mysql`](https://github.com/felixge/node-mysql) projects.

 * [Example Application using Express, SockJS and React](https://github.com/numtel/reactive-mysql-example)